omkhetwal/blossom-application-docs/README.md

 ---

-### This video is in collaboration with UI/UX Designer .
+### This video is in collaboration with UI/UX Designer Gabriela Arcia.
 Check out their channel here: https://www.youtube.com/@gabrielaarcia